 Thammasat Mobile Community Health Education Program

-On September 3, 2023, the Health Service Center of the Faculty of Allied Health Sciences, Thammasat University, in collaboration with the Public Health and Environment Division of Tha Khlong Municipality, organized a health education training.
-Participants received health check-up results and consulted with professors and medical technologists.
-This event was part of the “Empowering Bodies, Strengthening Minds” project aimed at enhancing the well-being of Tha Khlong residents, held at Thai Thani East Community.
+On September 16, 2023, the Health Service Center of the Faculty of Allied Health Sciences, Thammasat University, collaborated with the Public Health and Environment Division of Tha Khlong Municipality.
+They organized training activities aimed at promoting health behavior change, alongside providing participants with their health check-up results and opportunities to consult with professors and medical technologists.
+These activities were part of the “Empowering Bodies, Strengthening Minds” project, benefiting citizens in the Tha Khlong community.

 As stress from studies and university life becomes more challenging for students.
 Starting in 2019, Thammasat University established “Viva City: TU Counseling Center” to provide free mental health care and support for all students who are suffering from psychological problems as well as actively promote good mental health and how to cope with crisis.
 The services are all FREE of charge which include medical examination, organizing various activities that help in enhancing skills in handling mental problems, psychiatrists, psychologists, student advisors, and career counselors.